gjwgit/azcv/README.md

 generation.

 A free Azure subscription allowing up to 20,000 transactions per month is available from https://azure.microsoft.com/free/.
-Once set up visit https://ms.portal.azure.com and Create a resource under AI and Machine Learning called Cognitive Services.
+After subscribing visit https://ms.portal.azure.com and Create a resource under AI and Machine Learning called Cognitive Services.
 Once created you can access the web API subscription key and endpoint from the portal.
 This will be prompted for in the demo.

 This package is part of the [Azure on MLHub](https://github.com/Azure/mlhub) repository.
 Please note that